moonwell-fi/moonwell-contracts-v2/docs/xWELL.md

 The owner can change the pause duration, even while the contract is paused.
 This allows the owner to extend the pause duration if needed during an emergency situation.

-If the owner grants a new pause guardian while the contract is paused, then the contract will immediately unpause.
-Therefore, the owner should only grant a new pause guardian if the contract is not paused, however we did not want to enshrine this at the code.
+The owner can only grant a new pause guardian if the contract is not paused, and the owner can unpause the contract, which enables them to assign a new pause guardian.

 ### Ownership